josuebm1980/Josuebm1980/README.md

 ## 🚀 About Me

-<p align = "justify">I'm a PHP Web Developer, wine and cheese lover, PHP fan, I'm creative and I love to discover new things, expert in HTML, CSS3 and JS.</p>
+<p align = "justify">I'm a PHP Web Developer with Laravel end Vuejs, wine and cheese lover, PHP fan, I'm creative and I love to discover new things, expert in HTML, CSS3 and JS.</p>

 I am currently freelancer.